MichLiang/michliang.github.io/books.md

 6.5/10 | Hello Stranger by Katherine Center | Recommended by: Librarian (at my local library)

 - A contemporary romance about a portrait artist who is diagnosed with a condition known as prosopagnosia (face blindness) after brain surgery.
 - Cons: this read did take me a while to get into, and I had to keep coaxing myself into picking it back up again for the first 3 quarters.
 Certain parts felt so cheesy my lactose intolerance started acting up.
 As well, there were some inconsistencies such as Sadie's ability to determine certain voices.
-Last comment is that the explanation the initial elevator encounter that gave Sadie a bad impression was a hard sell.
+Last comment is that the explanation about the initial elevator encounter that mistakenly gave Sadie a bad impression was a hard sell.
 - Pros: although it was very predictable and I correctly guessed every event quite early on, it was still an enjoyable read and the leading man was likeable.

 4/10 | The Subtle Art of Not Giving a F*ck by Mark Manson (Audiobook) | Recommended by: Spotify